snelleman/TerminalAstroid/README.md

 TerminalAstroid
 ===============

-Astroid game for linux terminal and windows comand promt.
+Astroid game for linux terminal.

-Also fun. and games. and fun.

-Also, it does not work for windows. yet.

-så.

 How to run:
 Run this in a terminal:
 python Astroid.py

-Requires Python, duuh.
+Requires Python.